Union Jack flag icon Canada flag Canada Ireland flag Ireland

 • Review your social media privacy settings and restrict who can view your activity.

 • Have a safe bolted to a solid/base floor, in a hidden location if possible, and store portable valuables inside.
-Consider a duress (second or third) safe to spread valuables.
+Consider a duress (second or third) safe to store valuables.

 • Don’t leave jewellery in sight.
 Use your safe to lock your valuables away.

-• Enhance doors to impede progress of the property
+• Enhance doors to impede the progress of the property

 • Install remotely monitored CCTV.